homecoded/websearch.js/README.md

 A simple interface to websearch.

 It uses a deprecated but still functioning Google API.
-The reason, why we use this deprecated API is that there is no proper alternative for this API (for complete websearch).
+The reason for using this deprecated API is the lack of proper alternatives.
-The Custom Search API only offers a defined subset of the web to search, not the complete Google index.
+Google's replacement, the "Custom Search API", only offers a defined subset of the web to search, not the complete Google index.

-The web-searcher can only run one search simultaneously.
+The web-searcher can only run one search at a time.
 This is by design!
 If you run a number of multiple concurrent queries you may trigger Google's abuse detection.
 If you are using their search, you should make sure you are not putting unnecessary stress on their servers.

+Make sure that your webservice, if not used privately, shows the Google branding (see https://developers.google.com/web-search/docs/#advanced-branding) as this is required by their terms of service.

 # Usage